startreedata/examples/gatling/README.md

 Next, we create a scenario where we execute the POST request (the SQL statement) referenced by `h`.
 Then we `pause` for 1 second then execute the sql again `h`.

-Gatling Scenarios define logic or user behavor on an application that calls Apache Pinot's SQL API.
+Gatling Scenarios define logic or user behavior on an application that calls Apache Pinot's SQL API.

 ```scala
 val s = scenario("Select").exec(h).pause(1).exec(h)